When I was a child,

 The Art and Design Department at Queensborough Community College is committed to teaching as well as being deeply engaged in art making and research.
 Being an art professor demands a constant assessment of the ways in which art ideas and techniques are communicated and developed.
 Sharing this information with students presents the faculty of our department with immense satisfaction, as we become partners and witnesses in a learning and creative process, acting as mentors and catalyst agents for our students’ educational and artistic growth.
 Within the pedagogical parameters of excellence that as faculty we have established, each member of our faculty has a distinctive approach to teaching; we believe that this individualistic freedom in the methodology in which we teach our classes is an enormous asset for our students, as they can get many viewpoints and approaches, therefore developing through a critical process their own sense of being in the world and their own path to follow.

-Besides an individualistic approach to teaching, following the democratic tradition of academic freedom, each member of our faculty pursues his or her own artistic practice, and in our department we find a multiplicity of approaches to art making in the most diverse media.
-Our faculty is engaged with oil painting, digital design and video art, illustration, performance, drawing, sculpture, ceramics, installation, digital and wet darkroom photography.
+Besides an individualistic approach to teaching, following the democratic tradition of academic freedom, each member of our faculty pursues his or her own artistic practice, and in our department, we find a multiplicity of approaches to art-making in the most diverse media.
+Our faculty is engaged with oil painting, digital design and video art, illustration, performance, drawing, sculpture, ceramics, installation, and digital, and wet darkroom photography.
 As in our pedagogical approach to studio classes, wherein we believe that our students’ growth is developed through hands-on art making as well as in the use of the most advanced digital technologies, my colleagues and I make art across the most assorted practices.

 Javier Cambre, Associate Professor